alexyu132/zcar2/README.md

 # zcar2

-#### ⚠️ Still under active development.
-Parts and documentation may change!
 ![zcar2 image](image/zcar2.png)

 A nearly fully 3D-printed, 4WD RC drift car.
-1:28 scale, fits 90mm (M) wheelbase MINI-Z shells.
+1:28 scale, fits 90mm (M) wheelbase MINI-Z shells*.

+\*Note: The front section of the chassis is relatively tall and won't fit certain shells, such as the RX-7 FD.
+Verified compatible with the AE86 shell.
 Test drive: https://youtu.be/90DoZpYbfy4

 U-joint closeup: https://youtu.be/g_EzM2HMQvg

-Note: Some parts in this design are quite challenging to print - make sure you have a well-calibrated printer before attempting.
+Some parts in this design are quite challenging to print - make sure you have a well-calibrated printer before attempting.

 Features:
 - Fully indepdendent sliding suspension